-The good news for the new job, the new house we have been waiting for so long has just arrived and we are ecstatic.
+The good news about the new job, the new house we have been waiting for.
+We are ecstatic!

-Too many animal shelters everywhere get swamped almost daily with the request to find left behind pets a new home by people being convinced that cats are aversive to change.
-But I can assure you that an abandoned cat is suffering just like you.
+Too many animal shelters everywhere get swamped almost daily with the request to find left behind pets a new home.
+People are convinced that cats are aversive to change.
+But I can assure you that an abandoned suffers just like you would.

 Below I listed some feasible solutions to some of the most common reasons for rehoming a cat, which may help you consider and live happily ever after with your feline.

-It is upsetting when one of your family members suddenly becomes allergic to your cat and many assume that the only solution here is rehoming.
+It is upsetting when one of your family members suddenly becomes allergic to your cat.
+Many assume that the only solution here is re-homing.

 But there are things you can do before actually giving your cat away.

 Perhaps it is not even the cat who caused the allergy but the cat litter.
 There are different kinds of litters out there and changing to a dust free one could help your allergy.

 One can find lots of information online around cats and allergies which shows that choosing the right cat litter may reduce or even alleviate the symptoms entirely.